gkroesc/Shroff_lab/Image_processing/Intensity_Normalization/README.md

 # Intensity Normalization

 These codes can be run on image files AFTER they have gone through deep learning.
 It zeros the background intensity and reduces signal to levels that allows for the best visualization in AceTree/MIPAV.
-It also renames the image files and switches the RegA/RegB folders.......
+It also renames the image files and switches the RegA/RegB folders so that they are correctly labeled for te next processing step.

-All are used by dragging and dropping the file into Fiji which opens the interacive macro editor.
-Once open press run and a dialog box should pop up where you can specify details of the imaging run
+All are used by dragging and dropping the file into Fiji which opens the interacive macro editor.Once open press run and a dialog box should pop up where you can specify input filepaths and details of the imaging run.

 ## Lineaging Normalization